High intensity therapist

 - basic IT skills, including word processing and database packages

-- a flexible approach to work in order to meet patient and service needs.
+- a flexible approach to work to meet patient and service needs.

 Fluency in a community language can also be useful.